univec-ai/postvec/web/docs/install/uninstall.md

 ---
 title: Uninstall
-description: Database cleanup and optional package removal.
+description: Database cleanup and optional package removal for PostgreSQL 16, 17 and 18.
 ---

 # Uninstall